obrhubr/take-it-easy/README.md

  2. Monte-Carlo Tree Search
  3. Simple heuristic that uses the amount of pieces that are left and the probability of drawing each piece

+To run a benchmark comparing the approaches, I recommend running `python3 benchmark.py`.
+This should give you a statistical basis for comparisons and aid in developing new heuristics.

+## Neural Network

+The architecture of the neural network used to play the game was fully copied from the [polarbart/TakeItEasyAI](https://github.com/polarbart/TakeItEasyAI) repository.

+I reimplemented his DQN approach as a learning tool under `nn.py`.
+If you actually want to train your own model, please refer to the original, as my implementation is not optimised as to be more clear and understandable.